uegamiw/stormdata/Storm.md

 Although the number of injuries because of ECESSIVE HEAT is relatively small comparing to that of TORNADO, it may ealily lead to death.

-## Which type of events have the greatest economic consequence?
+# Q2) Which type of events have the greatest economic consequence?

+I'm going to compare the amount of "crop damage" and "property damage" among each types of events.
+Following culumns are associated in this analysis.

+- `EVTYPE` : event type

+- `CROPDMG` : crop damage

+- `CROPDMGEXP` : crop damage exponent

+- `PROPDMG` : property damage

+- `PROPDMGEXP` : property damage exponent

+The coloumn `CROPDMGEXP` and `PROPDMGEXP` contain several factors, but most of them are not used.
+Then `K`, `M`, `B` seems to mean "thousand", "million", "billion".

 ```r